Today's Articles

 He returned to the United States in 1856.
 From 1856 until 1859, he attended Harvard University but withdrew before graduating.
 After leaving Harvard in 1859, Shaw returned to Staten Island to work with one of his uncles.
 With the American Civil War, Shaw volunteered to serve with the 7th New York Militia.
 Lincoln's initial call-up asked volunteers to make a 90-day commitment, and after three months, Shaw's new regiment was dissolved.
 Following this, Shaw joined a new regiment from his home state, the 2nd Massachusetts Infantry.
 Shaw met Anna Kneeland Haggerty in New York at an opera party given in 1861 by his sister Susanna before the war began.

 The two became engaged just after Christmas in 1862.
 Despite misgivings by both sets of parents because of the war, they were married on May 2, 1863, less than a month before Shaw's regiment moved out.
 The ceremony was in New York City.
 The pair spent a brief honeymoon in Lenox, Massachusetts.
-On May 28, 1861, Shaw was commissioned as a second lieutenant in the regiment's Company H. Over the next year and a half; he fought with his fellow Massachusetts soldiers in the First Battle of Winchester, the Battle of Cedar Mountain, and at the bloody Battle of Antietam.
+On May 28, 1861, Shaw was commissioned as a second lieutenant in the regiment's Company H. Over the next year and a half, he fought with his fellow Massachusetts soldiers in the First Battle of Winchester, the Battle of Cedar Mountain, and at the bloody Battle of Antietam.

 Since the start of the war, abolitionists such as Massachusetts Governor John A. Andrew urged enlisting blacks as soldiers to fight the Confederacy.
 This proposal was broadly opposed.
-Many believed Black troops would lack discipline, be difficult to train and break and run in battle.
+Many believed Black troops would lack discipline and be difficult to train and break and run in battle.
 Andrew traveled to Washington, DC, in early January 1863 to meet with Secretary of War Edwin Stanton, who ordered Andrew to raise further volunteer regiments to fight for the Union, adding that the recruits "may include persons of African descent, organized into special corps."
 Andrew immediately set about doing so, and the 54th Massachusetts Volunteer Infantry began to be formed.
 For the unit's officers, Andrew wrote to many individuals prominent in the abolitionist movement, including Morris Hallowell of Philadelphia and Francis Shaw of Boston.

 The command came with a colonelcy, the rank commensurate with the position of regimental commander.
 Andrew had difficulty finding enough Black volunteers in Massachusetts to form the regiment.
 Andrew assured recruits that they would receive the standard pay of 13 dollars a month and that if they were captured, the government of the United States would insist they be treated like any other soldier.
 The Boston area provided enough recruits to form the regiment's "C" Company.
 The remainder of the regiment was formed with Black recruits across the North.
 Few were former slaves from the South.
 Two sons of Frederick Douglass volunteered to serve with the 54th.
 Captain Shaw arrived in Boston on February 15, 1863, immediately assuming his position.
 He was a strict disciplinarian, determined to train the men to high standards.